se-edu/se-book/oop/associations/navigability/text.md

 ```
 </div>

-The code below has two unidirectional associations between the `Person` class and the `Cat` class (in opposite directions) because the breeder is not necessarily the same person keeping the cat as a pet i.e., there are two separate associations here, which rules out it being a bidirectional association.
+The code below has two unidirectional associations between the `Person` class and the `Cat` class (in opposite directions).
+Because the breeder is not necessarily the same person keeping the cat as a pet, they are two separate associations, not a bidirectional association.

 <div class="alt-java">